Primal therapy: History

 Primal Therapy began in 1967, when Janov had a pivotal psychotherapy session with Danny Wilson (a pseudonym).
-Danny Wilson was very disturbed over an experimental theater performance he'd recently seen, during which the performer shouted "Mama!" repeatedly.
+Danny Wilson was very disturbed over an experimental theater performance he had recently seen, during which the performer shouted "Mama!" repeatedly.
 Janov insistently encouraged Danny Wilson to shout "Mama!" again during the therapy session.
 Wilson did so, and eventually fell to the floor in emotional pain for half an hour.
 Janov taped the session and reheard it repeatedly.
 He did not understand its meaning until years later.

 Janov later asked another therapy patient to shout "Mama!" at a pivotal moment, and that patient also achieved some kind of emotional release.
 Janov subsequently experimented with his patients in 1967 and 1968.
 Janov developed a theory of psychopathology that neurosis is caused by repressed emotional memories of childhood trauma and could be resolved by re-experiencing and expressing.

 In 1968, The Primal Institute was founded by Arthur Janov and his first wife, Vivian.
 In 1970, Arthur Janov published his first book, The Primal Scream.
 In March, Arthur and Vivian started treating John Lennon and Yoko Ono.

+Primal therapy became very influential during a brief period in the early 1970s, after the publication of The Primal Scream.
+It inspired hundreds of spin-off clinics worldwide and served as an inspiration for many popular cultural icons.

 In 1971, two trainee primal therapists, Joseph Hart and Richard Corriere, abandoned Arthur Janov and started the Center for Feeling Therapy.
 Hart claimed: "When we left Janov, forty percent of the patients came with us....we found that most had been faking their primals."

-In 1982, Arthur Janov and his second wife, Dr. France D. Janov (married 1980), started to offer primal therapy in Paris through an organization called the European Primal Institute (EPI).
-The Parisian operation closed down suddenly without warning in August 1985, leaving some patients feeling "abandoned" (abandonnés) with their therapy unfinished.
-Janov wrote them a letter saying, "I can not live anymore in the midst of pain and misery; after 35 years seeing patients, it is time for me to live my own life."

-In June 1989, two fires caused an estimated $US475,000 damage at The Primal Institute in West Los Angeles.
-Authorities ruled the fires as arson.

-In 1989, Arthur Janov established the Janov Primal Center in Venice (later relocated to Santa Monica) with his second wife, France.